edis0n-zhang/personal-website/content/Guides/Obsidian Setup Guide.md

 One day Obsidian **will** become defunct.
 When this happens your files will still exist, they are plain markdown files stored locally that anyone can access and open.
 I would like to pose you question, what would happen to your files if a service like Google Docs or Notion disappears?
 # Editor
-Everything in Obsidian starts and ends with the editor... so how do you use it?
-Like I stated before, Obsidian is at its core a markdown editor.
-So, what's markdown?
+Obsidian is at its core a markdown editor.
+You may be wondering "what's markdown?"

 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
 > -- John Gruber, Creator of Markdown

 *To read more about markdown click [here](https://daringfireball.net/projects/markdown/).*

 In short, you can use Obsidian as a simple text editor and Markdown provides html support and you can use certain shortcuts to stylize it.
+Everything in Obsidian starts and ends with the editor.

 **Here's some tips to get you started:**